ValidMind for model validation 2 — Start the model validation process

 ❌ High Pearson Correlation

-• Single Pair Exceeds Correlation Threshold: Only the (Balance, NumOfProducts) pair in the raw dataset has a Pearson correlation coefficient (-0.3045) that exceeds the threshold of 0.3, resulting in a Fail status, while all other pairs remain below the threshold.
+• Single correlation exceeds threshold: The pair (Balance, NumOfProducts) in the raw dataset shows a correlation coefficient of -0.3045, resulting in a Fail status.

 Parameters: